mdrayaanpasha/leetcode/README.md

 ---

-**Disclaimer**: This repo won’t guarantee a job at FAANG, but it will give you something to talk about at tech meetups.
+**Disclaimer**: This repo won’t guarantee a job at FAANG/MAANG, but it will give you something to talk about at tech meetups.
 Enjoy! 😁